collapsed-stacks/startups/questions/8401/collision-conf-alpha-class-of-2016.md

 - tagged: `startup-costs`, `funding`, `investors`, `angel-investors`, `startup-weekend`
 - score: 3

-<p>Applied to Collision Conf, had a phone interview and a few days later received an email saying - congrats, we selected your startup to be in Collision Conf ALPHA class. </p>
+Applied to Collision Conf, had a phone interview and a few days later received an email saying - congrats, we selected your startup to be in Collision Conf ALPHA class.

-<p>It all looks legit except the ticket costs $2000.
-Being a month old self-funded startup, we definitely can't just throw two grant left and right.</p>
+It all looks legit except the ticket costs $2000.
+Being a month old self-funded startup, we definitely can't just throw two grant left and right.

-<p>Did anyone have a solid experience with this Collision Conf, what exactly is ALPHA class, how valuable is it and what will we miss if we won't go this time?
-Thank you!</p>
+Did anyone have a solid experience with this Collision Conf, what exactly is ALPHA class, how valuable is it and what will we miss if we won't go this time?
+Thank you!

 ## Answer 8412